 How did you choose your home?
 Did you plan to have space to start a family, and did you look at school districts and local parks with kids in mind?
 Or did you consider how close you were to a vet’s office, or a dog park, or whether your condo association allows pets?
-For millennials, dogs and other pets are bigger factors in home buying decisions than plans to settle down, get married, and have children according to a recent survey.
-As for why that is, there is a lot of speculation, but maybe it’s just best to ask millennials what they think.
+For millennials, dogs and other pets are bigger factors in home buying decisions than plans to settle down, get married, and have children, according to a recent survey.
+As for why that is, there’s a lot of speculation, but maybe it’s just best to ask millennials what they think.
 Here’s why millennials may be buying homes with dogs in mind more than future family plans.

 A survey conducted by Harris Poll on behalf of SunTrust Mortgage found that 33 percent of millennials that bought homes considered dogs to be a top factor in their choice of which homes to purchase.
 Only 25 percent said marriage was most important in their home buying process, and 19 percent identified the birth of a child as their biggest motivator.
 Even among millennials that are planning to purchase a home but haven’t yet, a whopping 42 percent said that a dog or plans to have a dog in the future would be a primary factor in deciding where to live.